logo

 The first point to make is that changing fostering agencies is a quick and seamless process.
 There are transfer protocols in place to guide how fostering services should handle a transfer situation.
 The Fostering Network set up the first transfer protocol in 2004.
 These have been reviewed and revised.

-Currently the protocol for England (reissued in 2015), Principles Governing the Transfer of Foster Carers 2015 – England, state that the “primary consideration in all transfers must be that ‘the welfare of the child is paramount’ as enshrined in the Children Act 1989.”
+Currently, the protocol for England (reissued in 2015), Principles Governing the Transfer of Foster Carers 2015 – England, states that the “primary consideration in all transfers must be that ‘the welfare of the child is paramount’ as enshrined in the Children Act 1989.”
 This addresses, among other aspects, the child’s permanence plan.
 It is designed to protect the child from “unplanned endings.”

 When foster carers are considering a transfer to another fostering service, the protocols recommend that the new service address the following points (wording taken directly from the document):